Magic: The Gathering Players Tour: Payout

 The payout of the Players Tour is based on ranking at the conclusion of a tournament.
 Currently the prize pool amounts to $250,000 for each Players Tour event.
 The payout extends down to 64th place with the current payout structure being:

 Lifetime Leaderboards

 Top Finishes by Player

 Players on this list have achieved the highest amount of placements in the Top 8 in official competitive play since the first Pro Tour in 1996.
-Only eight players have placed first more than once.
-These statistics include Pro and Players Tour Top 8s, Players Tour Finals Top 8s, Mythic Championship Top 8s/Top 4s, Mythic Invitational Top 8s/Top 4s, World Championship Top 4s (2012-current), 2020 Season Grand Finals Top 8s, Set Championship Top 8s, and Magic Online Championship Top 4s.
-Rankings are current as of December 9, 2021.
+These statistics include Pro Tour Top 8s, Players Tour Top 8s, Players Tour Finals Top 8s, Mythic Championship Top 8s/Top 4s, Mythic Invitational Top 8s/Top 4s, World Championship Top 4s (2012-current), 2020 Season Grand Finals Top 8s, Set Championship Top 8s, Magic Online Championship Top 4s, Magic Online Champions Showcase Top 2s, and Arena Championship Top 8s.
+(For team events, a Top 4 team place is considered making a Top 8 for the individual team members.).
+Rankings are current as of August 1, 2023.

 Championship Wins by Country

 The following table displays the amount of Pro and Players Tours won, broken down by country.